nais/build/README.md

 ## Roadmap
 * Support for many kinds of Go, Rust, Java, and Kotlin projects.
 * Build, test, lint, and auditing using best practices.
+* SBOM generation and signature.
-* Publish built artifacts to Google Artifact Registry, GHCR, and GitHub releases.
+* Publish built artifacts also to GHCR and GitHub releases.
+* Intermediate build step caching.
-* Deploy artifacts to Kubernetes using NAIS deploy, or upload to CDN.
+* Deploy artifacts to CDN.
+* Deploy profiles.
 * Matrix builds.

 ## Design goals